 But don’t for one minute think Barry is all about the Island, the town has so much on offer if you’re planning more time there.
 There are of course plenty of places to stay, ranging from hotels, B&Bs, guest houses, caravan parks, the list really is endless.

 The shopping is great too.
 They are big believers in the ‘Shop Local’ philosophy, something we would always support.
-In fact in October they are bringing back what they call Fiver Fest.
+In fact in October Totally Locally are bringing back what they call Fiver Fest, supported by VISA.

 And if you’d like to do your shopping local in Barry, go here.
 SHOPPING